JuliaLang/julia/CONTRIBUTING.md

  - it is generally preferred to use ASCII operators and identifiers over Unicode equivalents whenever possible
  - in docstring refer to the language as "Julia" and the executable as "`julia`"
+ - use full words for names, generally; not contractions, acronyms, or single characters

 #### General Formatting Guidelines For C code contributions